Is Caltech Test Optional?

 The Common Application or the Coalition Application, along with the Essays Required for Supplemental Applications

-The Common Application or the Coalition Application are both acceptable to Caltech; the university does not have a preference.
-We strongly suggest that you complete the application process on the most suitable platform.
+The Common Application and the Coalition Application are both acceptable to Caltech; the university does not have a preference.
+We strongly suggest you complete the application process on the most suitable platform.
 In addition to this, Caltech is a QuestBridge Partner.
 Through the QuestBridge National College Match, prospective students can submit their applications to Caltech.

 Application fee of $75 or fee waivers available